dzetah/webpack-starter/README.md

 # Webpack Starter

-This is an empty webpack project with a useful features already set up.
+This is an empty webpack project with useful features already set up.

 ##### Libraries
 - jQuery